 If you're a frequent LinkedIn user, you try to postpone seeing this charming little message as long as possible each month, but it invariably comes your way.
 I'm not going to debate whether this platform is GOOD or EVIL for setting this limit; as long as LinkedIn's business model keeps offering a free version, I'll keep milking it for all it's worth each month.

 However, there are some workarounds you can use, both before AND after you see this subtle invitation to pay them money.
 Here are a few of my favorites, and I invite you to share yours in the comments as well!

 Narrow Each Search with Keywords

 During the entire month—even before you hit the limit—be aware that the more specific your search is, the less likely you will have to click through multiple pages of search results, which counts against your limit.
 Instead of searching for "biologist" and getting everyone from tallgrass prairie restoration experts to folks researching germ susceptibility in water bears, narrow your search by including more keywords.
-Search for germ cells in tardigrades and you'll only get one result.
+Search for germ cells in tardigrades and you'll only get two results.
 Which is odd, because tardigrades are fascinating critters; who wouldn't want to study whether or not they catch cold?
 Just look at that little slurpy move they do with their mouths!

 Start in Google First

 Another workaround I use often is to start my search over at Google first, then switch to LinkedIn when I have an actual name I want to look up.
 Sid Clark is a LinkedIn coach who first put me onto this technique.
 He describes the best strategy in this LinkedIn article.